SeawaterEtc/learn-coding/README.md

-# I just use this to learn programming
+# I just use this to learn programming, and I need to save for practicing reasons